BlueComet4314/Thermometry-Sensor-Instructions/README.md

 - Three Wire cable
 - 4 position cable (digikey)

-The PT100 wires are connected to the Adafruit board with a 3 wire configuration.
+The PT100 wires are connected to the Adafruit board with a $3$ wire configuration.
 The four position (4P) cable bought from digikey site contains four wires and has two male QWIIC connectors on either side - the length of the wire will need to be cut in half.

+---

+The reason for a 3 wire configuration over simply just having two has to do with the added resistance in the wires themselves.

+(image)

+In a three or four wire configuration, the extra third and fourth wires detect the added resistance in the main (1st and 2nd) wires so that we are able to later account for it.
+However, a four wire configuration is very complicated to put together.
+Therefore, a $3$ wire config is used.

+With a $3$ wire, we assume that the added resistance in the first wire is the same as what is detected in the third wire.

+More information on these configurations can be found [<u><big>***here***</u></big>](https://www.omega.com/en-us/resources/rtd-2-3-4-wire-connections)

+---

 As seen in the below photos, the blue wire from the 4P cable was folded back, the three left were stripped and tinned.

 Three wire braided cable can be used to make the 4P cable longer.
-For the nEXO group, 25 inch wire was needed, but the 4P wires were only 6 inches.
+For the nEXO group, $25$ inch wire was needed, but the 4P wires were only $6$ inches.
 Measure and cut needed length as necessary.

 ### _**Note**_: